SquarePine/squarepine_javascript/README.md

 # squarepine_javascript

-A custom, JUCE-based, Javascript parser.
+A JUCE-based Javascript interpreter based on the original `juce::JavascriptEngine`.